-However, the cost (in time and battery usage) of decompressing data should be balanced against the gains in transport efficiency.
-When configuring HTTP 1.1 compression, consider the following.
+"Note however, that the cost (in time and battery usage) of decompressing data should be balanced against the gains in transport efficiency.
+When configuring HTTP 1.1 compression, note that:

-- Most image formats (especially JPEGs) do not benefit from compression, however SVG does.
+- Most image formats (especially JPEGs) do not benefit from compression, but SVG does;

-- Most other media formats (for example, audio and video) do not benefit from compression.
+- Most other media formats (e.g. audio, video) do not benefit from compression;

-- Very small files (for example, files less than 1k) generally do not benefit from compression.
+- Very small files (e.g. <1k) generally do not benefit from compression."

-A large percentage of mobile apps serve text files uncompressed, which affects the performance of the app.
+A large percentage of mobile apps are serving text files uncompressed, which affects the app's performance.

-In order to compress the files, compression needs to be supported, and there needs to be an agreement that it is alright to exchange compressed files.
-The agreement has the following parts:
+In order to compress the files, compression needs to be supported, and there needs to be an agreement that it's alright to exchange compressed files.
+The agreement has two parts:

 Best Practice Recommendation

-Compressing large files will speed up download times, thus making the page render faster.
+Compressing large files will speed download, thus making the page render faster.
 The Best Practice Recommendation is to compress text files whenever possible.